opendxl/node-red-contrib-dxl-epo-client/doc/sdk/installation.md

 ### Prerequisites

-To use the Node-RED McAfee ePolicy Orchestrator (ePO) client contribution package, the following prerequisites must be satisfied:
+To use the McAfee ePolicy Orchestrator (ePO) DXL Node-RED client package, the following prerequisites must be satisfied:

 * Node-RED must be installed.